Escape room puzzle designer sounds like a dream job, doesn't it?

 Some people love the human resources aspects of their entrepreneurial duties.
 Others consider this to be one of the most difficult parts of running a business.
 You may not know which camp you belong in until you try it.

-As the chief marketing officer of your business, you’ll be responsible for making sure customers keep coming through the doors.
-You’ll be in charge of ensuring that you book a certain number of rooms or slots per day in order to meet your revenue projections and keep your doors open.
+As the chief marketing officer of your business, you'll be responsible for making sure new adventurers keep coming through the doors.
+You'll be in charge of ensuring that you book a certain number of rooms or slots per day in order to meet your revenue projections and keep your doors open.